Grandparents' Rights to Participate in a Child's Upbringing in Belarus

 Protecting Parental Rights

-Legal assistance in establishing the order of the father’s and mother’s participation in raising children in Belarus!
+Legal assistance in establishing the order of the father’s and mother’s participation in raising children in Belarus.

-Procedure for a Child Traveling Abroad with Grandparents
+Child Travel Abroad with Grandparents

 Our Services